Neeraj-Natu/echelon/README.md

 ---
 Credits:

 For this project I have been following through a great book written by [Thorsten Ball](https://thorstenball.com/).
-The Book name is : [Writing an Interpreter in GO](https://interpreterbook.com/).
+The Book name is : [Writing an Interpreter in GO](https://interpreterbook.com/), Also have been adding along a few changes as per my understanding.